 3. Bamboo toothbrush – Plastic toothbrushes are cheap, flimsy and disposable.
 We’re meant to replace them every few months meaning they end up in landfills quite often.
 In fact, according to medium.com, roughly 3.5 billion plastic toothbrushes are thrown out each year.

 None of these toothbrushes will ever break down meaning that they’re here to stay.
 By switching to a biodegradable bamboo toothbrush, you can assure that even when it is time to replace it, it will break down.

 4. Toothpaste tablets – Another unusual switch that can take some getting used to but like I said, serious problems call for serious solutions.
-Ditch toothpaste tubes all together and switch to some fancy toothpaste tablets.
+Ditch toothpaste tubes altogether and switch to some fancy toothpaste tablets.

-Perfectly portioned so nothing goes to waste, simply pop a tab in your mouth, chew it a little and them brush using a wet toothbrush!
+Perfectly portioned so nothing goes to waste, simply pop a tab in your mouth, chew it a little and then brush using a wet toothbrush!
 It’ll foam up nicely and give your wonderful smelling breath and sparkling teeth!